deepsea-inria/deepsea-web/heartbeat/pldi18.md

 A classic challenge in parallel computing is to take a parallel program that is written in a high-level style, for example, in nested-parallel style with fork-join constructs, and have an optimzied version of the program run efficiently on a real machine.
-One of major issues behind the parallel-programming challenge is *granularity control*.
-The issue of granularity control relates to the fact that in every parallel system there is a cost to pay to realize any opportunity for parallelism that exists in the application.
+Even today, to obtain such an optimized version one must deal with the problem of *granularity control*.
+The reason this problem exists relates to the fact that in every parallel system there is a cost to pay to realize any opportunity for parallelism that exists in the application.
 Have the program realize too much of the available parallelism, and the program will be slowed by threading overheads.
 But have the program realize too little and the program will underutilize the available processors.
 The fundamental challenge is, therefore, to find a technique that can consistently strike a balance between the two extremes.